Cycling for fun, fitness and friendship – since 2007

 The ride courses vary from week to week and generally are along cyclist friendly routes that avoid main roads.
 Suitable for ALL types of bicycles.
 Visitors very welcome.

-Directions from Tauranga: Take the Eastern Link out to the Roundabout, exit at the second exit (Rotorua).
+How to get to Paengaroa, Directions from Tauranga: Take the Eastern Link toll road, at the Roundabout exit at the second exit (Rotorua).
 Drive 2 km and turn left into Paengaroa village.
+Take the first right and the hall is at the start of Old Coach Road.
+Allow 30mins drive time.

 Examples of our rides: